Nuria Párrizas Díaz: 2022–2026: Two Australian Open third rounds, top 50 debut, retirement

 Párrizas Díaz reached the third round of a Grand Slam championship for the first time in her career at the 2022 Australian Open where she lost to 21st seed Jessica Pegula.
 As a result, she made her top-50 debut on 7 February 2022.

-She reached the third round of a major for the second time in her career at the 2023 Australian Open defeating 14th seed Beatriz Haddad Maia and Anastasia Potapova, before going out against Donna Vekić.
+She reached the third round of a major for the second time in her career at the 2023 Australian Open, defeating 14th seed Beatriz Haddad Maia and Anastasia Potapova, before going out in the third round against Donna Vekić.

-Párrizas Díaz was runner-up at the 2024 Ljubljana Open losing to Jil Teichmann in the final.
+Párrizas Díaz was runner-up at the 2024 Ljubljana Open, losing to Jil Teichmann in the final.

 She won her fourth WTA 125 title at the 2025 Internacional de Valencia by defeating Louisa Chirico in the final.
+Párrizas Díaz announced her retirement from professional tennis in July 2026.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.